-(4) The filing fee paid in connection with the registration of the unsold securities referenced in notes (2) and (3) above in the Prior Registration Statement will continue to be applied to such securities.
+(3) In connection with the registration of such unsold securities in the Prior Registration Statement, a registration fee of \$322.91 was paid.
+Such fee will continue to be applied to such unsold securities.
 Accordingly, there is no additional registration fee due in connection with the filing of this prospectus supplement.